 GO #08-112001 – Motorcycle/Motor Vehicle Accident – At 12:44 p.m. police responded to the intersection of Oxford and Coburg Road, Halifax, in relation to a vehicle/motorcycle accident.
 The 24-year-old female driver of a car turned left from Oxford Street onto Coburg Street colliding with a motorcyclist who was traveling on Oxford Street.
 The 27-year-old male driver of the motorcycle was transported to the hospital, where he was treated and released.
 The driver of the vehicle was charged with ‘Failing to Yield to Traffic When Making a Lefthand Turn.’

 As I was being wheeled out of the hospital, the first officer that was on scene had hung around to see how I was doing, which I found out was mainly because he couldn’t believe I was alive.
-He told me that when he arrived on the scene, and first saw my bike, he immediately assumed I was dead and couldn’t believe it when he came over and saw me kicking and bitching.
-He said he’d seen many accidents in his career, but with the shape my motorcycle was in, he didn’t understand how I was able to walk (hobble) away from the crash.
+He told me that when he arrived on the scene, and he first saw my bike, he immediately assumed I was dead and couldn’t believe it when he came over and saw me kicking and bitching on the ground, alive.
+He said he’d seen many accidents in his career, but with the shape my motorcycle was in, and the shape her car was in, he didn’t understand how I was able to walk (hobble) away from the crash.

 At the eight month mark, and against doctors orders, I finally said “fuck it” and started going to the gym again.
 The pain was intense, but I didn’t care.
 I didn’t actually want to be there, but I did it anyway.
 I was sore, out of shape and self-conscience, but I sucked it up and made myself go and workout.
 I needed to get myself back to my positive lifestyle that I once knew and I needed to do it fast because I was on a downward spiral to a bad place that I had been to before and didn’t want to return to.